-Comments Template on EIOPA-CP-16-005 Consultation Paper on the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates Deadline 16.May.2016 23:59 CET Company name: AFME - ICMA Infrastructure Working Group (WG) Disclosure of comments: EIOPA will make all comments available on its website, except where respondents specifically request that their comments remain confidential.
+Comments Template on EIOPA-CP-16-005 Consultation Paper on the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates Deadline 16.May.2016 23:59 CET Company name: EIOPA Insurance and Reinsurance Stakeholder Group (IRSG) Disclosure of comments: EIOPA will make all comments available on its website, except where respondents specifically request that their comments remain confidential.
 Public Please indicate if your comments on this CP should be treated as confidential, by deleting the word Public in the column to the right and by inserting the word Confidential.
-Please follow the instructions for filling in the template: Do not change the numbering in column "Reference".
-Please fill in your comment in the relevant row.
+Please follow the instructions for filling in the template: ⇒ Do not change the numbering in column "Reference". ⇒ Please fill in your comment in the relevant row.
 If you have no comment on a paragraph, keep the row empty .
 Our IT tool does not allow processing of comments which do not refer to the specific paragraph numbers below.
 If your comment refers to multiple paragraphs, please insert your comment at the first relevant paragraph and mention in your comment to which other paragraphs this also applies.
 If your comment refers to sub-bullets/sub-paragraphs, please indicate this in the comment itself.
-Please send the completed template to CP-16-005@eiopa.europa.eu , in MSWord Format , (our IT tool does not allow processing of any other formats).
+Please send the completed template to CP-16-005@eiopa.europa.eu , in MSWord Format, (our IT tool does not allow processing of any other formats).
 The paragraph numbers below correspond to Consultation Paper No. EIOPA-CP-16-005.
-Reference Comment General comments The AFME ICMA Infrastructure Working Group (WG) welcomes the opportunity to comment on EIOPA consultation CP-16-005.
+Reference Comment General comments The EIOPA Insurance and Reinsurance Stakeholder Group (IRSG) welcomes the opportunity to comment on EIOPA consultation CP-16-005.
 This is an important consultation in connection with the Commission's Capital Markets Union initiative as well as the Investment Plan for Europe, so appropriate definition and calibration of corporate infrastructure transactions is essential.
-We welcome EIOPA's initiative to extend the definition of qualifying infrastructure so that it also includes not only project finance structures, but also corporate infrastructure transactions, which represent an important share of the overall infrastructure investment universe.
-Moody's estimates
+IRSG welcomes (with the exception noted in the following paragraph) EIOPA's initiative to extend the definition of qualifying infrastructure so that it also includes not only project finance structures, but the request to EIOPA for further technical advice on the identification and calibration of other infrastructure investment risk categories i.e. infrastructure corporates also corporate infrastructure transactions, which represent an important share of the overall infrastructure investments universe.
+Moody's estimates that "... in Europe over the period 2012-14, [we] estimate that total capex by Moody's-rated infrastructure corporates was more than 4x the combined capital value of the infrastructure project finance transactions (whether rated or not) that reached financial close during the period ..."